 When I saw the fluid puddle on the garage floor, I checked the reservoir's dipstick and saw it was below the MIN value.
-So looking down into the reservoir with the filter removed, the level was quite low . . . maybe 6 - 8 ounces low.
-That's not enough to account for a rupture of an accumulators' diaphragm.
-So maybe it's just time and wear??
-So what to do??
+So looking down into the reservoir with the filter removed, the level was quite low . . . maybe 8 or more ounces low.
+That's probably enough to account for a rupture of an accumulators' diaphragm or a nitrogen leak.
+It's time to investigate and get it fixed.

 that it is compatible with all oils and hydraulic fluids so that's what gave me the security to do this as is shown on the back